 Short Term Strategy (0-1 year).

-Mid Term Plan (1-5 years).
+Mid Term Strategy (1-5 years).

-Long Term Strategy (1-10 years).
+Long Term Plan (1-10 years).

-Anjali Kumar Negotiating A Job Offer A Case Solution has actually developed considerable market share and brand identity in the metropolitan markets, it is recommended that the company should focus on the rural locations in terms of developing brand name awareness, commitment, and equity, such can be done by producing a specific brand allocation strategy through trade marketing tactics, that draw clear difference between Anjali Kumar Negotiating A Job Offer A products and other competitor items.
-This will allow the company to develop brand equity for freshly introduced and already produced products on a higher platform, making the efficient usage of resources and brand image in the market.
+Anjali Kumar Negotiating A Job Offer A has remained the top market player for more than a years.
+It has institutionalized its strategies and culture to align itself with the marketplace modifications and customer behavior, which has eventually allowed it to sustain its market share.
+Anjali Kumar Negotiating A Job Offer A has actually established substantial market share and brand identity in the metropolitan markets, it is suggested that the company should focus on the rural locations in terms of establishing brand name equity, awareness, and commitment, such can be done by developing a specific brand allowance strategy through trade marketing techniques, that draw clear distinction between Anjali Kumar Negotiating A Job Offer A items and other competitor items.
+Anjali Kumar Negotiating A Job Offer A needs to utilize its brand name image of healthy and safe food in catering the rural markets and also to upscale the offerings in other classifications such as nutrition.
+This will allow the company to establish brand equity for freshly introduced and currently produced items on a greater platform, making the effective usage of resources and brand name image in the market.